shadrachdoc/Restaurant_management/STARTUP.md

 ## 📝 Notes

-- All services are running on **worker2** node due to DNS issues on worker node
+- Database-dependent services run on **worker** node (worker2 has DNS issues)
+- Frontend can run on any node (no database dependency)
 - Database password: `restaurant_pass_2024`
 - JWT secrets are placeholders - change in production
 - Order service is PUBLIC - no authentication required for customers
 - Session tokens expire after 4 hours
+- ArgoCD uses port 8081 (port 8080 used by Ingress)

 ---